Farhan9801/Pizza_Sales_Analysis/README.md

 ## Dataset Details

-The data has 48620 rows of 12 variables.
+The data has 48620 rows of 12 feature.

 **Variable - Details**